 Both systems require routine maintenance to comply with BS 5839-1:2025 fire safety standards.

 Wireless systems make fault detection easier in some respects, as each device communicates its status.
 But because power is decentralised, battery replacement becomes a key part of ongoing maintenance.
-That said, many businesses find this trade-off acceptable due to the time and cost saved during installation.
+To stay ahead of these requirements, many businesses are now adopting predictive maintenance strategies to replace components before they fail.

 Wired systems tend to be more rigid.
 Once installed, any changes to your building layout or expansion of the fire alarm coverage usually requires additional wiring, which can be a disruptive and expensive process.